Getting Started

 Last updated

-This guide will walk you through the basic steps of using the SnowConvert Migration Assistant to resolve post-conversion issues in your SQL code.
+This guide will walk you through the SnowConvert Migration Assistant's basic steps to resolve post-conversion issues in your SQL code.

-You have installed the Snowflake Visual Studio Code extension version 1.13.0 or later.
+You have installed the Snowflake Visual Studio Code extension version GA 1.14.0 or later.

 You have .sql files that contain EWIs from SnowConvert.

-See Snowflake documentation on how to install from Visual Studio Marketplace or from .vsix file.
+See Snowflake documentation on how to install from the Visual Studio Marketplace or from a .vsix file.

 See Snowflake documentation on how to sign in to Snowflake using the VS Code extension.